What's it really like to find a university place through Clearing? We asked four students to share their experience

-"I didn't find the process of finding universities with spaces in appropriate courses very stressful at all; there's a specific page on UCAS showing you all the unis you can call, which helped a lot.
+"I didn't find the process of finding universities with spaces in appropriate courses very stressful at all; there's a specific page on Ucas showing you all the unis you can call, which helped a lot.
 But I did find the actual process of calling the unis extremely stressful, as I was constantly worried that they would reject me." - Xofia

 "Quite easy.
 There were lots of options and the people on the phone were always friendly.
-Even when I did have the grades for some unis they were kind and gave me options like foundation years and call back later as the entry requirements might drop to fill up space." - Ambsey
+Even when I didn't have the grades for some unis they were kind and gave me options like foundation years and call back later as the entry requirements might drop to fill up space." - Ambsey

 "Just fine.
 ARU offered me a place through Clearing immediately.
-However, later I was phoning up other institutions which were unwelcoming, and some replied with scorn to my A-Level grades from several years ago..." - DharmaKitty
+However, later I was phoning up other institutions which were unwelcoming, and some replied with scorn to my A-level grades from several years ago..." - DharmaKitty

 How helpful were the universities you contacted?